Baelrin/Time_Math/README.md

 - Thanks to all contributors who have helped improve Time_Math_Master.
 - Special thanks to the Python community for their support and resources.

-Join us in making TimeMathMaster the ultimate math challenge game!
+Join us in making Time_Math_Master the ultimate math challenge game!